 Trademark registration in Dubai, UAE, may take a bit of time for your company, but it is necessary to protect the company from imitators.
 The following steps will give a detailed overview of the trademark registration process:

 Enquire about Current Trademarks

-Before registering a trademark, the first step is to for a UAE trademark search to know if the trademark we want is already in use or not.
-This can be found out by searching online.
-If it is found to be in use by a different business entity, the particular trademark cannot be used by you.
+Before registering a trademark, the first step is to do a UAE trademark search to know if the trademark we want is already in use or not.
+This can be found by searching online if it is found to be in use by a different business entity; the particular trademark cannot be used by you.
 Only after choosing the appropriate trademark does the procedure of registering a trademark begin.

 Fill out the Application

 The application for brand registration in UAE needs to be downloaded and then filled out.
 The form can be downloaded online from their e-services website.
 You would require the following documents while filing for registration: